Corporate sustainability: Definition, importance and examples

 To effectively overcome challenges in implementing corporate sustainability practices, businesses should establish clear goals, integrate sustainability into operations, and engage leadership and employees.
 Additionally, they should collaborate closely with all their stakeholders, implement sustainable practices in the supply chain, and maintain transparent communication about their corporate sustainability initiatives.

-The importance of corporate sustainability
+Impact of corporate sustainability

 A glimpse into some of the best corporate sustainability initiatives